 Best Outdoor Water Parks near Chicago

 Chicago has some amazing beaches and splash pads, but a water park takes water play to a whole new level.
 If a day at the water park is on your summer bucket list, we’ve got you covered.
 From great local pools with amazing slides to giant water amusement parks, we’ve rounded up our favorite water parks near Chicago.
 These water parks are jam-packed with lazy rivers, slides, splash pads, beaches, and diving boards.
 There’s something for everyone, from thrill-seeking teens (and adults) to the smallest water-loving toddler.
-It's time to start splashing at the best outdoor water parks in Illinois.
+It's time to start splashing at the best outdoor water parks near Chicago.

 1. Splash Country—Aurora

 Splash Country in Aurora is home to the second-largest lazy river in Illinois.
 There’s even a special section for kids under 48 inches tall.
 Highlights include a six-lane zero-depth pool with play zones and two winding tube/flume slides.
-Outside of the water, there is also a sand play area with shade and seating for swim breaks.
+Outside the water, there is also a sand play area with shade and seating for swim breaks.

 The enclosed kid-friendly area has a waterfall, interactive features, splash pad, and spray guns, all for kids under 48 inches tall.
 (You must be over 48 inches to ride the flume slides.)
 Outside food and beverages are allowed at Splash Country.